 The Redemptive Narrative

-Christians have not lost sight of the overall redemptive narrative behind tragedies – yesterday, today, and onward – Daily News is fundamentally blind to it.
+Christians have not lost sight of the overall redemptive narrative behind tragedies (yesterday, today, and onward).
+Daily News is fundamentally blind to it.
 Though no one can say God’s reasons for allowing these events to take place (what man could? see Isaiah 55), we can for sure say that God is not silent or dumb or deaf on these matters.
-God, though not explicitly or dramatically taking action on those perpetrators to bring them to justice, has made it very clear already in His Word (that is, the Bible) that there are consequences for those practitioners of false religion who twist, corrupt, coerce and deceive others around them.
+God, though not explicitly or dramatically taking action on those perpetrators to bring them to justice, has made it very clear already in His Word that there are consequences for those practitioners of false religion who twist, corrupt, coerce and deceive others around them.

-God has also made it clear – yes, very clear to the point of giving His life – that tragedies do not eliminate the call for personal repentance and the need for God (cf. Luke 13).
+God has also made it clear – clear to the point of giving His life – that tragedies do not eliminate the call for personal repentance and the need for God (cf. Luke 13).
 This is really a tragic mistake that only a newspaper headline could make.
 In other words (to give it a catchy phrase), God is Fixing Us.
 The most important transformations that have ever taken place in the history of man always involves a poor sinner’s call for repentance, God’s placing of the Holy Spirit into that sinner, and thus making Him into a “new man.”
-Do you remember the blind man from John 9 that was mentioned earlier?
-Well, there it is.

 Furthermore, let’s not make this magazine an obstacle for us in distraction.
 Any controversy in the media is infinitely less controversial than a sinner’s offense to God, and yet, some are made to believe that there is no God to offend.
 Fair enough.